whallin/cubed-wiki/docs/cubedsmp/commands/gangs.md

     **Result:**

-    Declines the figh challenge request from the gang "Hells Angels".
+    Declines the fight challenge request from the gang "Hells Angels".
 ## /fight join
 Join the fight your gang is taking part in.
 ### Syntax